opendocsg/slw-judgments-backfill/2013_SGCA_41/report.md

 **Introduction**

-1       This is an appeal against the decision of a High Court Judge (“the Judge”), and concerns the purchase of two properties situated at 428 and 434 River Valley Road (“the Properties”) (see _Lim Koon Park v Yap Jin Meng Bryan and others_ [2012] SGHC 159, (“the Judgment”)).
+1       This is an appeal against the decision of a High Court Judge (“the Judge”), and concerns the purchase of two properties situated at 428 and 434 River Valley Road (“the Properties”) (see _Lim Koon Park v Yap Jin Meng Bryan and others_ <span class="citation">[2012] SGHC 159</span>, (“the Judgment”)).
 The parties had sought to leverage on their collective expertise to acquire, redevelop, and eventually resell the Properties for a profit.
 The dispute centres on an alleged oral profit-sharing agreement, and an alleged misrepresentation made prior to the acquisition of the Properties.

 **Undisputed facts**